CanadianCommander/translationBot/README.md

 #### setup

-Create a configuration file for Translation bot under `./config/config.yaml` The file should be similar to `kubernetes/helm/templates/translation-bot-secrets.yaml`.
-It is up to you, which projects you config.
+Create a configuration file for TranslationBot under `./config/config.yaml` The file should be similar to `kubernetes/helm/templates/translation-bot-secrets.yaml`.
+It is up to you, which projects you configure.
 Just be sure to fill in the secret values such as `slackClientSecret` and `gitPassword`

 Now that you have a config file, simply start TranslationBot `go run ./cmd/tb` It's just that simple